MTrab/energidataservice/.github/ISSUE_TEMPLATE/issue.md

 - Issues without a description (using the header is not good enough) will be closed.
 - Issues without debug logging will be closed.
-- Issues without configuration will be closed
+- Issues without configuration will be closed.
+- Issues without diagnostics attached will be closed.

 -->